logstash-plugins/logstash-input-google_pubsub/README.md

-1. If you are running Logstash outside of Google Cloud Platform, then you will need to create a Google Cloud Platform Service Account and specify the full path to the JSON private key file in your config in `json_key_file` attribute.
+1. If you are running Logstash outside of Google Cloud Platform, then you will need to create a Google Cloud Platform Service Account and specify the full path to the JSON private key file in your config in `json_key_file` setting.
-If you do not want to upload file and want to accept it as a string, then add the content of JSON private key in `json_key_file_content` attribute.
+If you don't want to upload the file and use its content as a string, then add the content of JSON private key in `json_key_file_content` setting.
 You must assign sufficient roles to the Service Account to create a subscription and to pull messages from the subscription.
 Learn more about GCP Service Accounts and IAM roles
 here: